Cooperation-org/skillsaware-endorsement/README.md

 - ✅ Everything from Mode 1 +
 - ✅ Files uploaded to S3 for long-term storage
-- ✅ Webhook sent to external systems
+- ✅ Webhook sent to external systems (includes S3 keys for artifacts)
 - ✅ Files available indefinitely
 - ✅ Can serve from CloudFront CDN
 - 💰 S3 storage costs (~$0.023/GB/month)